-Or just plunge right in.
+Or go ahead, be creative, just plunge right in.

 1. Which president established the National Endowment for the Arts?

 a) Roosevelt b) Eisenhower c) Kennedy d) Johnson

 2. To which Democratic president was JFK’s old “Camelot” mantle — as a patron of the arts — passed on?

 a) Carter b) Clinton c) Obama d) all of them

 3. Which president oversaw the greatest expansion of the NEA’s budget and reach?

 a) Johnson b) Nixon c) Ford d) Carter e) Reagan f) Bush 1 g) Clinton h) Bush 2

 4. Name the only American president with a background as a professional artist.